anshah85/proj-ashah85/README.md

 ## Introduction

-This repository contains a Java program for a Bank Server and an ATM Client.
+This repository contains a Java program for a Bank Server and an Atm Client.
 The Server and Client communicate using Socket Programming.
 The Client sends user credentials to the Server.
 The Server validates the credentials and sends a message to the Client indicating whether the